What is Home Automation?

 Historically, this section wasn't directly part of a Home Automation system, however, lots of people wish to control their multimedia equipment in order to create an integrated environment where lights, blinds, TV, music and video can all be controlled together.

-Alternatively, if AV will be a big part of your Smart Home plans, then choosing a Smart Home Controller with IR built in may make the most sense.
+If AV will be a big part of your Smart Home plans, then choosing a Smart Home Controller with IR built in may make the most sense.
 The Athom Homey has IR included, and can therefore control IR devices directly without the need of additional adapters.

 Network (IP) controlled equipment